Syracuse Madrid Center

 Orientation

-Prior to your arrival in Madrid, you will complete the Madrid Survival Toolkit, a digital orientation on Blackboard.
+Prior to your arrival in Madrid, you will complete the Madrid Survival Toolkit, a digital orientation on Blackboard under the ‘Organizations’ tab.
 This is prepared by Syracuse Madrid staff and is separate from the pre-departure orientation you complete through Syracuse Abroad.
 You will receive the link and instructions several weeks before departure.
+Completion by the deadline is mandatory.

-In addition to Digital Orientation, you will also have an in-person Welcome Session at the Syracuse Madrid Center where you will learn more about navigating a new culture and city and what lies ahead during your semester.
-Participation in all events, including housing orientation activities the first weekend in Madrid, is mandatory.
+In addition to Digital Orientation, you will also have an in-person Welcome Session when you arrive in Madrid where you will learn more about navigating a new culture and city and what lies ahead during your semester.
+Participation in all orientation events, including housing orientation, is mandatory.

 Housing